NASA Portal

 What happens when my club is accepted for membership?

-You will then be eligible for all the benefits of membership in the Night Sky Network.
+Your club and its members will then be eligible for all the benefits of membership in the Night Sky Network.

-Your club is listed as a member on the Night Sky Network.
+• Your club is listed as a member on the Night Sky Network.

-The Club Officer and the Night Sky Network Club Coordinator listed on the application form are each sent an email with his or her login and access password for the Night Sky Network.
-Through the Club Coordinator, other club members can be registered as participants in the Night Sky Network.
+• Your club's officer and the Night Sky Network club coordinator listed on the application form are each sent an email witht heir login and password for the Night Sky Network.The club coordinator can begin regsistration of other club members as participants in the Night Sky Network.

-We recommend you place the Night Sky Network login page into your Favorites or Bookmark the page in your browser.
+• We recommend you place the Night Sky Network login page into your favorites or bookmark the page in your browser.

 What does my Club Coordinator do?

-The Night Sky Network Club Coordinator:
+Night Sky Network Club Coordinators:

 How does my club maintain its membership in the Night Sky Network?

 To receive continued support for this program, NASA must document the success of the Night Sky Network.
+This is accomplished through by reporting club events va the NSN website's logging system.

 What is "outreach"?

-"Outreach" is any activity that involves sharing astronomy with your community, with youth groups, or with your astronomy club members.
+Outreach is any activity that involves sharing astronomy with your community, with youth groups, or with your astronomy club members.Examples of outreach include:

 What is available on the Night Sky Network website?